Innovative products and ideas can help resolve societal issues and increase wealth.

 - innovative startups (5 years old or newer)

-- academic, hbo and TO2 innovative startups (whose economic activities directly and immediately result from research by a university or academic hospital)
+- academic, hbo (polytechnic) and TO2 innovative startups (whose economic activities directly and immediately benefit from research by a university or academic hospital)

 Academic, hbo and TO2 startups must submit their applications to the Technology Foundation TTW.